-Stevia rebaudiana Bertoni is a small, shrubby plant and belongs to the sunflower family (Asteraceae or Compositae).
-The stevia plant is native to Paraguay and prefers sandy soils near water.
-In nature, the stevia plant can reach a height of up to 75cm.
+Stevia rebaudiana Bertoni is a small, shrubby plant and belongs to the composite family (Asteraceae or Compositae).
+The Stevia plant is native to Paraguay and prefers sandy soils near water.
+In the wild, the Stevia plant can reach a height of up to 75cm.

-The botanist Moisés Bertoni first discovered the sweet constituents of the stevia plant.
-The individual components of the stevia leaves, stevioside, rebaudioside A to F which were broken down and analyzed by the chemist Ovidio Rebaudi.
+The botanist Moisés Bertoni was the first to discover the sweet constituents of the Stevia plant.
+The individual components of the Stevia leaves, the steviosides, the rebaudiosides A to F were analysed and broken down by the chemist Ovidio Rebaudi.

-Today is the stevia plant in Latin America, South East Asia and cultivated almost all continents of the world for the production of sweet ingredients, the steviol glycosides and rebaudioside.
-The recovery of the sweeteners is in a complex extraction process.
+Today, the Stevia plant is cultivated in Latin America, South-East Asia and almost all continents of the world for the extraction of the sweet components, the steviol glycosides and rebaudiosides.
+The extraction of the sweeteners takes place in a complex extraction process.

 The Stevia Botany

-The Stevia rebaudiana plant is a shrubby plant and belongs to the sunflower family (Asteraceae or Compositae).
-The stevia plant is native to Paraguay and prefers sandy soils.
-In frost-free climate, the stevia plant develops a strong root stock of the perennial shoots grow up to one meter high stevia.
-The stevia plant belongs to the shallow rooting, that is, the stevia roots spread dished out in the upper soil layers.
+The Stevia rebaudiana plant is a shrubby plant and belongs to the composite family (Asteraceae or Compositae).
+The Stevia plant is native to Paraguay and prefers sandy soils.

 The Stevia leaf

-From the stem of the stevia plant itself Lanzettblätter develop sickle-shaped, pointed serrated leaves.
-The light to dark green, up to 8 inches long stevia leaves are arranged opposite one another and have trichomes on the leaf surface.
-Depending on the stevia plant Stevia leaf shapes can be oval or diamond-shaped.
+Lanceolate, sickle-shaped, pointed, toothed leaves develop from the stems of the Stevia plant.
+The light to dark green Stevia leaves, up to 8 centimetres long, are arranged opposite each other and have plant hairs on the leaf surface.
+Depending on the Stevia plant species, the Stevia leaf shapes can be egg-shaped or diamond-shaped.

-Stevia the flowers are arranged in an irregular inflorescence and about 7-15 mm.
-The flower heads of Stevia rebaudiana are terminal and combined into cymes.
-These consist of five white-flowered cylindrical flower heads.
-A stevia rebadiana drive can have between 10 and 200 flower heads.
-The fruit of the stevia plant is thin and long and 4 - to 5 edges.
+The Stevia flowers are arranged in an irregular inflorescence and are about 7-15 mm in size.
+The flower heads of Stevia rebaudiana are terminal and grouped into umbels.
+These consist of white 5-flowered cylindrical flower heads.
+A Stevia rebaudiana shoot can have between 10 and 200 flower heads.
+The fruit of the Stevia plant is thin and long and has 4 to 5 edges.

-The vegetative propagation of Stevia plant from cuttings is much easier than to bring stevia seeds to germinate.
+The vegetative propagation of the Stevia plant via cuttings is much easier than getting Stevia seeds to germinate.